Web Services Authentication¶

 Then, it uses the LDAP settings of the dialog “Server configuration > Server authentication > SAML” to obtain the roles of the user.
 These roles determine if the user is allowed to perform the query.

 When selecting the authentication method SAML 2.0, enter a value for Service provider ID.
 This is a string that identifies this web service as a service provider with the identity provider (IdP).

 The section Invoking Web Services with SAML Authentication explains how to invoke a web service with SAML authentication from a browser and programmatically, from a client application.

 In REST web services with SAML authentication, do not publish views whose data comes from data sources with pass-through authentication.
 The requests to these views will fail.
-That is because, when an application sends a request with OAuth authentication, it does not send a user/password.
+That is because, when an application sends a request with SAML authentication, it does not send a user/password.
 Instead, it sends a SAML assertion, from which is not possible to obtain a user and password to pass to the data source.

 Impersonating a User¶

 The REST web services support impersonation of users regardless of the authentication method selected.
 That is, a client application can connect to a REST web service with its regular credentials and perform requests on behalf of another user.

 To impersonate a user, the following conditions have to be fulfilled:

 The requests to the web service have to include the HTTP header